Lucy Mangan: Other activities

 Mangan has been a judge for the BookTrust Roald Dahl Funny Prize.

 Recognition and awards

 Mangan won the columnist of the year award at the Professional Publishers Association Awards in 2013, and was shortlisted for the critic of the year award at The British Press Awards in 2019.

+Criticism

+Mangan's review of Sex Education series four on The Guardian received criticism for perceived transphobia.
+Following the backlash, the publication edited a sentence in the piece.

 Personal life

 Mangan and her husband have a son.